codingcodewhilegoofin/3DGameDev-3DEngineDev-VRDev/README.md

 - Not enough time to polish 3D project
 - Only experince in 1 game engine and language
 - Not enough scripting experience

-## What now ?
-    Now that the course is over , I plan to update this github repository in the future to let other NIU students know about my continuing experience in game design/dev.
-I think that if someone where to take this course and needed a plan to go off of that this one would be great to copy and make better !
-I plan to start by condensing what I've learned into contiuing and or starting a new 3D/2D game in Unity for more practice.
-Otherwise I will try to find an open source project related to this to work on.
-This process will involve planing, gathering , and developing a fully fleged 5 level game that I can hopefully publish.